Was Helen Schucman psychic?

 In my view, that question functions as gossip – akin to speculating about someone’s sexuality.
 We are all intuitive to one extent or another.
 We all express our intuitions in deeply personal ways.
 Singling out one person’s expression for analysis – especially without their consent and participation – feels intrusive and unkind.

-Here is how I would frame an inquiry into Helen’s psychic powers: does it matter if she was psychic?
+Here is how I would frame an inquiry into Helen’s so-called psychic or scribal powers: does it matter if she was psychic?

 The way that we answer that question is interesting because it anticipates another – more interesting and fruitful – question: who actually wrote A Course in Miracles?